IBM-Watson/design-guide/language/guidelines/user-experience/performance/index.md

 Sensory memory, short-term memory, and working memory combine to determine how immersive an interface feels to a user.
 The faster a interface is able to respond to a user, the faster that user's sensory memory can pick up the response, the faster that response can be stored in short-term memory, and the faster working memory can start processing the result in context of the input.
 The longer that initial step takes, or the larger the amount being asked for and retrieved, the more likely that a user's memory for the task at hand will decay.
 This decay is what causes *web stress* and leads users abandon tasks and sites entirely.

-## Notifying Users About Performance
+## Notifying Users About Interface Delays

 With an understanding of memory in hand, along with Jakob's research, users should be notified about duration of tasks in the following ways: